-On the whole the level of the test was moderate to tough.
-The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.The level of difficulty of Quant as well as reasoning section was almost same.
-Verbal section was moderate to tough.
+On the whole the level of the test was moderate.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Reasoning section was slightly tougher than Quant section.
+Verbal section was moderate.
 The key to getting a good percentile was time management and selection of questions.

-The difficulty level of DI was easy to moderate.
-There were 11 easy, 6 medium and 3 difficult questions in this section.
-There were four blocks, out of which two had 4 questions each and rest two had 6 questions each.
-The last two blocks (Six cities − P, Q, R, S, T and U − are distinctly ranked, Total 18 students of Kundan Vidya Mandir with roll numbers 1 to 18 are to be divided) were easiest and were must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.
+The difficulty level of DI was Hard.
+There were 7 easy, 6 medium and 7 difficult questions in this section.
+The third and last block (Placement season, eight persons committee) were easiest and were must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.

-In this section, one could have fetched 90+ percentile by attempting 12-14 questions with approx. 85 % accuracy.
+In this section, one could have fetched 90+ percentile by attempting 7 -10 questions with approx. 80 % accuracy.

-A good student could have scored 90+ percentile by attempting around 10-12 questions with approx. 80 % accuracy.

 Students found this section easier than DI this time.
 The Quantitative section had 11 easy, 3 medium and 8 difficult questions.
 Selection of questions was important to crack this section.
 There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
 A good student could have scored 90+ percentile by attempting around 9-12 questions with approx. 80% accuracy.